Kr0issant/MediaFire-Upload-Automation-Tool-UplinkFire/README.md

     pip install -r requirements.txt
     ```
 6.  **Configure WebDriver:**
-    * Download the appropriate Chrome WebDriver for your chrome version in case the provided executable is outdated.
+    * Download the appropriate Chrome WebDriver for your chrome version and operating system (already provided for Windows, but might get outdated).
     * Replace the Chrome WebDriver executable in the `UplinkFire` folder.
     * Make sure to rename it to `chromedriver` in case it has a different name.
 7.  **Run the Application:**